rwperrott/Useful4LinuxMint/filesystem.md

       and a snapshot will allow consistent backup to another storage device with no need for kludges-like Shadow Copy in Windows.

-### NTFS Drives Maybe Risky to Use With Linux
+### NTFS Drives Are Risky to Use With Linux
-- A Linux tool supposed to fix NTFS disks choked when I attempting to repair a USB NTFS hard disk, so I had to use `CHKDSK` on a Windows machine and to fix it.
+- The ntfs-3g driver can make Linux become completely unresponsive while under a high load;
+this doesn't happen with ZFS or BTRFS drives on Linux!
+- The Gnome Disks GUI can fit the resulting corruption, after reset and reboot from such an outage, so that drive can mount again; this only just reinforced my opinion to no use journaling filesystems!
-  - Fortunately all the files, recently saved were file afterwards.
+  - Fortunately all the files, recently saved were accessible afterwards.
-  - This suggests that its use with a Linux machine maybe risky; so I may reformat that drive as BTRFS.
-  - I'd prefer ZFS, but may still want to use it with a Windows machine, and Windows seems to have a capable BTRFS driver.
+  - I decided that the best approach was to backup all the data, between freezes, then reformat the drive with BTRFS!

 ### Ejecting/unmounting disks
 - The reasons why you have to explicitly eject removable disks are: